v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## HoloLens is unresponsive or won't start

-If your HoloLens won't start:
+If your HoloLens doesn't start:

 - If the LEDs next to the power button don't light up, or only one LED briefly blinks, you may need to [charge your HoloLens.](hololens2-charging.md#charging-the-device)
 - If the LEDs light up when you press the power button but you can't see anything on the displays, [do a hard reset of the device](hololens-recovery.md#hard-restart-procedure).